 Walk up to the trail sign and turn left to walk along the Molino Basin Campground trail, passing the first metal sign with trail lengths.
 Walk approximately .4 miles on the trail until you see a second metal sign with the information that the campground is 1.4 ahead.
 From here, walk 70 steps to the crest of the hill.
 Stop at the pin oak on your left.
 You are in the right place when you see a large dead tree at 118* (it will be to your right at about 10 steps).

 To find the Stocking Stuffer: Mittens box

 Begin at the location of the Stocking Stuffer: Candy Cane box.
 Go up the hill to the top side of the boulder with the ovalish rock on it.
 The trail is 25 paces up hill from here.
-Upon reaching the trail, there will be a dead tree on the left side of the trail when you're facing southeast.
-At 178* -180* you will see a burned/dead tree in a rock cluster up the hill.
-Scramble up the hill to this tree with a clump of saw grass on the right.
+Upon reaching the trail, there will be a burnt tree on the upside of the trail.
+Continue up the trail 75 steps and stop.
+Turn right and look uphill to see a burned/dead tree in a rock cluster.
+Scramble up the hillside to this tree with a clump of saw grass on the right.
 The box is under a SPOR and tree debris on the northwest side of the tree.

 Please be careful, this is Arizona where just about everything stings, bites, pokes or is just plain hot!